Goswamiparshotam Gir Chela Goswami Nihal Gir

 The Shiv Mandir, Hyderabad or Shiv Shanker Mahadev temple or Goswamiparshotam Gir Chela Goswami Nihal Gir temple is a Hindu temple located in the Tando Wali Muhammad area in the Hyderabad District in the Sindh province of Pakistan.
 It is a century old temple.

 History

 The temple was built in 1895.
+Later it was rebuilt in 1945 by Parshotam Gir, who was a student (chelo) of Shaivite renouncer Swami Nihal Gir.

-Later it was rebuilt in 1945.
-After the formation of Pakistan the temple had not been operational for a long time and its surrounding areas were encroached.
+After the formation of Pakistan the temple had not been operational for a long time and its surrounding areas were encroached upon.
 In 2021, the temple was renovated.